NHSDigital/nhs-notify-reporting/README.md

 - Specify the DDL for the new table definition [here](/infrastructure/terraform/components/reporting/scripts/sql/tables/)
 - Specify the SQL to define the ingestion query [here](/infrastructure/terraform/components/reporting/scripts/sql/queries/)
 - (Optionally) specify the data migration query [here](/infrastructure/terraform/components/reporting/scripts/sql/migration/)
-- Add the named query to the step function [here](/infrastructure/terraform/components/reporting/sfn_state_machine_athena.tf)
+- Add the named query to the ingestion step function [here](/infrastructure/terraform/components/reporting/sfn_state_machine_ingestion.tf)
+- Add housekeeping operations (VACUUM and OPTIMISE) to the step function [here](/infrastructure/terraform/components/reporting/sfn_state_machine_housekeeping.tf)

-The filename should be the same in all 3 sql folders.
+The filename should be the same in all sql folders.

-If your target table contains hashed NHS numbers add the step function's `hash_query_ids_n` array, otherwise add it to the `query_ids_n` array.
+If your target table contains hashed NHS numbers add the ingestion step function's `hash_query_ids_n` array, otherwise add it to the `query_ids_n` array.

 The suffix _`n`_ indicates which pass the ingestion should operate in, which allows one ingestion query to be dependent on the outcome of another one.
 Currently two passes are supported